 Not necessarily.
 Assignments are only needed if you are contractually obligated, by employment or otherwise, to make the assignment.

-An important corrolary is that an inventor can merely license his patent rights to a company that is exploiting the invention, and keep title to those rights in his own name.
-Investors are usually unhappy with that arrangement, but there can be signifcant advantages.
-One major advantage is that the patent holder is a “necessary and indispensable” to any litigation over patent validity. any competitor trying to invalidate the patent must file the action in the district where the inventor resides.
+An important corollary is that an inventor can merely license his patent rights to a company that is exploiting the invention, and keep title to those rights in his own name.
+Investors are usually unhappy with that arrangement, but there can be significant advantages.
+One major advantage is that the patent holder is a “necessary and indispensable” to any litigation over patent validity.
+Any competitor trying to invalidate the patent must file the action in the district where the inventor resides.

 Assignments of provisionals have substantially the same pros and cons as assigning formal utility and design applications.
 See the previous FAQ.